Grounding Worksheet

 What is grounding?

 Grounding skills are powerful tools that help individuals anchor themselves in the present moment, reducing feelings of anxiety and enhancing a sense of safety and calm.
-These techniques involve focusing on as many items and sensations in your immediate environment as possible, effectively diverting your mind from distressing thoughts.
-By practicing grounding exercises regularly, you can cultivate a reliable way to engage with the present moment, making it easier to navigate stressful situations with a sense of control and tranquility.
+These techniques involve focusing on as many items and sensations in one's immediate environment as possible, effectively diverting the mind from distressing thoughts.
+By practicing grounding exercises regularly, individuals can cultivate a reliable way to engage with the present moment, making it easier to navigate stressful situations with a sense of control and tranquility.

 What are grounding techniques?